Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Computation of the Impacts

 Average direct, indirect and total impacts can be computed by summing over the required elements in the impacts matrix (and dividing by $n$).
 In a few simple cases, such as the SEM, SDEM and SLX models, the impacts can be computed with \pkg{R-INLA} as the impacts are a linear combination of the covariate coefficients.
 In general, the impacts cannot be computed directly with \pkg{R-INLA} as they are a function on several parameters and INLA only provides marginal inference.

-From a general point of view, the average impacts can be regarded as the product of two or three functions on some of the parameters in the model.
-We will try to approximate the posterior marginal of the average impacts the best we can.
+From a general point of view, the average impacts can be regarded as the computation of a functions that involves two or three parameters in the model.
+Hence, multivariate posterior inference is required to obtain estimates of the impacts.
+We will try to approximate the posterior marginal of the average impacts the best we can by sampling from the approximate joint posterior (see below).

 Let us consider the Gaussian case first.
 For the SEM, the average direct impact for covariate $r$ is simply the posterior marginal of coefficient $\beta_r$.
 So this is a trivial case and inference is exact.
+Average indirect impacts are equal to zero, which makes the average total impact equal to the average direct impact, i.e., $\beta_r$.

 For the SDM model, the average total impact is